HA1Andrzej/deye-hybrid-inverter-web-interface/README.md

-### Disclaimer

-_This project is currently in its early stages and is still under development.
-While the software is functional, it may not be entirely safe for your system, and future updates could potentially disrupt the database.
-This disclaimer will be removed once the project is complete and stable._

 # SolarHub: Web Interface for Deye Hybrid Inverter

 SolarHub is a fully integrated web-based interface designed for the Deye / Sunsync 3-Phase Hybrid Solar Inverter (6kW, 8kW, 10kW, 12kW).
 The system continuously collects and stores critical data from the inverter at a high frequency.
 Through the responsive web interface, users can monitor real-time information, view historical data, and analyze important statistics.